2005 Denver Broncos season: AFC Divisional Game vs New England Patriots

 Despite scoring 27 points on offense, the Broncos defense was the story of the day.
 They forced five Patriots turnovers, including intercepting Tom Brady twice, while recovering three fumbles.
 A Mike Anderson one yard touchdown run in the third quarter was set up by a 100-yard interception return by Champ Bailey.
 It was the second longest interception return in NFL playoff history.
 The Patriots outgained the Broncos 420 to 286 in yardage, but the turnovers were too much for New England to overcome.
-Broncos go to the AFC Championship Game but lost to the eventual Super Bowl Champion Steelers 34-17.
+As a result, the Broncos secured their first Divisional Round win since 1998 and improved to 2-0 at home in the playoffs against New England.